-Women who are dissatisfied with a previous breast enlargement or breast reconstruction procedure may still gain the results they originally hoped for through breast revision surgery.
+Women who are dissatisfied with a previous breast augmentation or breast reconstruction procedure may still gain the results they originally hoped for through breast revision surgery.
 The reasons for breast revision surgery can include wanting to change the size of their implant, changing the type of implant (saline to silicone gel implants or vice versa), improving unevenness and texture issues, correcting hardening of the implant due to scar tissue formation or replacing an older implant that has ruptured.
 Breast revision surgery can correct breast changes stemming from other factors also such as pregnancies, breast feeding, weight loss, aging and gravity.

 What is Breast Revision Surgery?